Regardless of what you do in your studio, chances are that sooner or later, you’re going to need the help of virtual instruments.

 But also because of its virtually endless capabilities when it comes to creating and synthetizing sound, be they samples or even nothing at all…

-That’s right, this software can not only synthetise pre-existing sounds, but also purely CREATE sounds from scratch, which, to date, NO other synthesizer can do.
+That’s right, this software can not only synthesize pre-existing sounds, but also purely CREATE sounds from scratch, which, to date, NO other virtual instrument can do.